 - They should encourage the community to participate.

 - Knowledge and time served should be specially recognized.

-which can help you to quickly set up your gamified volunteer experience and get your team going.
+Zelos is a very simple volunteer management app with flexible built-in gamification.
+You can sign up right away to set up your gamified volunteer experience and get your team going.